Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 ### Topology Recognition

 In this phase, an attempt is made to detect the topology of the graph.
-The result of this phase is a adjacency lists.
+The result of this phase is an adjacency list.

 ### Postprocesing